 How Long Can You Brine Chicken Wings

-The time duration depends on the meat’s size and whether it has skin on it or not.
+The time duration depends on the wing’s size and whether it has skin on it or not.
 Chicken wings are already tiny.
 So, there’s not much need to brine it for a long time.
 Two hours is enough to do the work.

-But if you’re going to use brine for big things, such as turkey or brisket or any other large pieces of meat, then you would need to brine them for four hours or more.
+But if you’re going to use the brine for big things, such as turkey or brisket or any other large pieces of meat, then you would need to brine them for four hours or more.

 Also, if the chicken wings or whatever you’re planning to cook has skin on it, then keep them on the brine for longer than you would usually do because it takes time to penetrate the skin and get inside the core.